Last Updated on September 13, 2022 by Wandering our World

 For panoramic views of the island head to Holywell National Park in the Blue Mountains.
 Here you can hike up through the jungle.
 Our top tip is to rent a tent and camp for a night or two – the stars up here, and the sunrise in the morning, are unrivalled.

 Explore The Sights & Experience The Tropics

 Both the Dominican Republic and Jamaica are islands full of tradition and colorful culture.

 For a more immersive Caribbean experience, Jamaica is probably the best choice though.
-That’s because the resorts and tourist areas in the DR tend to be more seperated from the local population.
+That’s because the resorts and tourist areas in the Dominican Republic tend to be more separated from the local population.
 In Jamaica, there’s far more overlap.